 Once a child support order is in place, you can still ask the court to increase or decrease the payment amount, but it involves a different process.

 A court can modify (change) a child support order that is already in place if either parent experiences a change in circumstances so substantial that continuing payments would be unreasonable.
 These situations tend to come up when a parent loses a job.
 Yet unemployment alone may not be enough to modify support, especially if a parent has remarried.
-The court reviews both parents’ financial resources, including the contributions of a new spouse or partner, when considering the reasonableness of child support payments.
-It will also evaluate the earning capacity of the unemployed parent (meaning how much that parent could earn based on education, skills, job history and employment opportunities), not merely the lost wages.

 There are helpful answers to some FAQs (Frequently Asked Questions) in the Child Support in Missouri brochure, which is published by the Missouri Bar Association.